UDOOboard/X86-Docs/docs/08_Arduino_101_(Intel_Curie)/02_Getting_Started_with_Arduino_101.md

 #### Installation

-In some previous Arduino IDE version there was some installation issues, but now you can download the latest Arduino IDE version **(at least Arduino IDE 1.8.3)** and you should not find any Linux installation.
+In some previous Arduino IDE version there was some installation issues, but now you can download the latest Arduino IDE version **(at least Arduino IDE 1.8.3)** and you should not find any Linux installation issue.
+<span class="label label-warning">Heads up!</span> Remember to always keep updated you Arduino IDE installation.
+Check the page [Install the Arduino Software (IDE) on Linux](https://www.arduino.cc/en/Guide/Linux) to have useful advice about the Linux installation.

 #### Upload Procedure

-Some `Linux` distributions need to be configured to to gain upload permissions.
+Some Linux distributions need to be configured to gain upload permissions to the user.
+Usually you can do it with the command:

+    sudo usermod -a -G dialout <username>

+Check the page [Install the Arduino Software (IDE) on Linux](https://www.arduino.cc/en/Guide/Linux) to find more info about it.
 Inside the Arduino 101 core you can find a script to allow the user to use the serial device.
-Using the latest Arduino 101 core package v2.0.2 run the script with this commands:
+Using the latest Arduino 101 core package v2.0.4 run the script with this commands:

-    chmod +x ~/.arduino15/packages/Intel/hardware/arc32/2.0.2/scripts/create_dfu_udev_rule
+    chmod +x ~/.arduino15/packages/Intel/hardware/arc32/2.0.4/scripts/create_dfu_udev_rule
-    sudo ~/.arduino15/packages/Intel/hardware/arc32/2.0.2/scripts/create_dfu_udev_rule
+    sudo ~/.arduino15/packages/Intel/hardware/arc32/2.0.4/scripts/create_dfu_udev_rule

 ## USB Devices